Cedarhurst (516) 374-3668

 If you have any questions please feel free to contact our offices located in Cedarhurst and Franklin Square, NY .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

-Ingrown toenails can become painful if they are not treated properly.
-For more information about ingrown toenails, contact Robert Stein, DPM of South Shore Foot Care.
+Blisters may appear as a single bubble or in a cluster.
+They can cause a lot of pain and may be filled with pus, blood, or watery serum.
+If your feet are hurting, contact Robert Stein, DPM of South Shore Foot Care.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 Causes